ncoghlan/misc/notes/pep_ideas/async_programming.rst

 * Thread pools: :pep:`3156` will allow operations to be passed to separate threads, allowing blocking operations to be executed without suspending the main thread.
-This will allows explicitly asynchronous code to take advantage of existing blocking operations without blocking the main loop.
+This will allow explicitly asynchronous code to take advantage of existing blocking operations without blocking the main loop.
 * Blocking: one of the capabilities anticipated in :pep:`3156` is the ability to effectively block on an asynchronous operation, running the event